kostadinoff/CV/cv-en.md

 `1-2/12/2022`.

-- Final conference of the National National Program "Electronic Healthcare in Bulgaria"
+- Final conference of the National Program "Electronic Healthcare in Bulgaria"

 ## International congresses and postgraduate courses